Eschatologue/CM_wiki/docs/class/warlock/index.md

 The Warlock Features table shows how many spell slots you have to cast your Warlock spells of levels 1-5.
 The table also shows the level of those slots, all of which are the same level.
 You regain all expended Pact Magic spell slots when you finish a Short or Long Rest.

-For example, when you’re a level 5 Warlock, you have two level 3 spell slots.
+For example, when you're a level 5 Warlock, you have two level 3 spell slots.
 To cast the level 1 spell Witch Bolt, you must spend one of those slots, and you cast it as a level 3 spell.

 #### Prepared Spells of Level 1+

  You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Warlock spells.
 Charm Person and Hex are recommended.

 The number of spells on your list increases as you gain Warlock levels, as shown in the Prepared Spells column of the Warlock Features table.
 Whenever that number increases, choose additional Warlock spells until the number of spells on your list matches the number in the table.
-The chosen spells must be of a level no higher than what’s shown in the table’s Slot Level column for your level.
+The chosen spells must be of a level no higher than what's shown in the table's Slot Level column for your level.
 When you reach level 6, for example, you learn a new Warlock spell, which can be of levels 1-3.

-If another Warlock feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Warlock spells for you.
+If another Warlock feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Warlock spells for you.

 #### Changing Your Prepared Spells